-Tessa Virtue/Scott Moir set a new World record in the short dance at 2017 Skate Canada International, which took place Regina, Saskatchewan in mid-October.
+Canadian ice dance icons Tessa Virtue and Scott Moir set a new World record in the short dance at 2017 Skate Canada International in Regina, Saskatchewan in mid-October.

 Virtue and Moir earned 82.68 points for their efforts, beating their own record, which they set at the 2017 World Championships six months earlier. ″It was a great short for us,’’ said Moir. ″We’ve been working hard on it technically.
 We felt we were both able to execute and get into the performance of the program.’’

 Skating to music from ″Moulin Rouge’’ the Canadian duo earned 199.86 points for the free dance, once again setting a new World record that was 1.24 points higher than the one they set at 2017 Worlds in Helsinki.
 The duo captured their seventh and final Skate Canada title in a runaway victory.